-Haley: Syria regime change is 'inevitable'
+Haley: Syria regime change is inevitable

 The decision to carry out strikes against the regime and the change in tone from Haley follows Trump's comments that the chemical attack "crossed a lot of lines for me."

-Five days before the Khan Sheikhoun attack, Haley indicated the US had ditched the Obama administration's policy of removing Assad.
+Five days before the Khan Sheikhoun attack, Haley had indicated the US had ditched the Obama administration's policy of removing Assad.

 "Our priority is no longer to sit and focus on getting Assad out," Haley had told reporters on March 30.
-On the same day, Tillerson said on a trip to Turkey that the "longer-term status of President Assad will be decided by the Syrian people."
+On the same day, Tillerson said on a trip to Turkey that the "longer-term status of Assad would be decided by the Syrian people."

-Tillerson and his Russian counterpart, Sergey Lavrov, spoke by phone on Saturday, according to a statement posted on the official Facebook page of the Russian Foreign Ministry, which said the US had initiated the call.

 Russia has claimed Tuesday's deaths in Khan Sheikhoun were caused by a Syrian regime airstrike on a rebel-controlled chemical weapons facility.